A 401(k) plan with a profit-sharing feature allows an employer to make contributions to their employees’ retirement accounts based on their profits.

 These additional contributions will be applied to each employee’s 401(k) account at the fiscal year’s end, depending on how well the business has performed.

-For instance, an employee earning $50,000 a year would receive an extra $2,500 if the employer had a five percent profit sharing allocation that year.
+For instance, an employee earning $50,000 a year would receive an extra $2,500 if the employer had a five percent profit-sharing allocation that year.
 This money will be invested and grow, with interest, for years until it is withdrawn in retirement.
-The compounding bonus can be a huge incentive for job seekers looking for the most competitive benefits package.
+The compounding balance can be a huge incentive for job seekers looking for the most competitive benefits package.

 Utilizing compensation to directly impact employees’ 401(k) balances provides an incentive for workers to give their all, as the business’s profits are their own, too.

-Unlike cash bonuses, profit sharing contributions are deposited directly into employees’ individual 401(k) retirement accounts.
+Unlike cash bonuses, profit-sharing contributions are deposited directly into employees’ individual 401(k) retirement accounts.
 This matters because cash bonuses would be subject to a larger federal tax witholding.
-By contrast, a 401(k) profit share is not taxed until it is taken out at retirement time and taxed as regular income.
-Employers can count profit sharing contributions as an allowable business deduction.
+By contrast, a 401(k) profit share is not taxed until it is taken out at retirement time and then is taxed as regular income.
+Employers can count profit-sharing contributions as an allowable business deduction.

 All eligible employees will receive this benefit.
-Generally speaking, a 401(k) profit share applies to any employee over 21 years of age who worked at least 1,000 hours in a previous year.
+Generally speaking, a 401(k) profit share applies to any employee who has met the retirement plans eligibility requirements.
 If an employee does not participate in your 401(k) program, an account will be created for the sole purpose of allocating the profit-sharing retirement contribution.

-A profit sharing 401(k) benefits a mix of rank-and-file employees and key executives, but employers retain ultimate flexibility with their contributions.
+A profit-sharing 401(k) benefits a mix of rank-and-file employees and key executives, but employers retain ultimate flexibility with their contributions.
 They can keep contributions the same for all employees, raising or lowering the percentage, depending on the year’s profits.
-Or they may also break employees into different groups with different contribution percentages to offer a greater share of profits to top executives and owners if desired.
+They also have the option to break employees into different groups with different contribution percentages to offer a greater share of profits to top executives and owners if desired.
 Employers may choose to make employees eligible on day one, or they may set eligibility requirements, meaning that employees do not become eligible to receive the benefit until they have been employed with the company for one year.
-Vesting requirements may also be set which could require the eligible employee to work for up to 6 years to become fully vested in their Profit Sharing account
+Vesting requirements may also be set, which could require the eligible employee to work for up to 6 years to become fully vested in their profit-sharing account.

 Best of all, the money contributed may grow through investment vehicles such as stocks, bonds, and mutual funds – untaxed – with compounding interest for years to come.
 If AJ is 21 and receives $6,000 a year, it could be worth over $1.1 million by age 60 (assuming y-o-y growth of 7%.)